EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Turn the Ship Around.md

 I enjoyed reading about the importance of immediate recognition of the top performers and would like to include it if I can.

-Also, interesting tidbits about the US submarine force and it is closely linked to [How the war was Won](How%20the%20war%20was%20Won.md) book and how it describes the massive effect of air-sea power.
+Also, interesting tidbits about the US submarine force and it is closely linked to [How the War was Won](How%20the%20War%20was%20Won.md) book and how it describes the massive effect of air-sea power.
 # ✍️ My Top  Quotes

 - *He is not alone.
 A recent survey indicated that 44 percent of business leaders reported their disappointment in the performance results of their employees*